beachweak/RC2/README.md

 &nbsp;

-A simple web application designed for easy access to apps, clever and helpful widgets and more.
-It's a hub to collaborate that just works.
+A simple web application designed for easy access to apps, clever helpful widgets, instant customisation and more.
+Your workflow; made simple.

 ## What is RC2?